MiyamotoAkira/grapqhl-presentation-round1/text-presentation.md

 **Copy schema.clj**

 What about REST in Practice, by Webber, Parastatidis and Robinson?
 The first time reading that one didn't click (as I was reading it because I was going to work on my first (finger quotes) REST api.
 But on the second reading, it did.
 REST is superb to describe business processes.
 Which is exactly the example that they use to drive the book.
+Is the businness process of a coffe shop.
+Incidentally you have data.

 **Copy schema.clj**